sailfish009/openstructure/modules/io/doc/mmcif.rst

       - ligands which resemble a polymer but have less than min_polymer_size residues are assigned the same numeric residue number.
 The residues are distinguished by insertion code.
+      - sometimes bio units exceed the coordinate system storable in a PDB file.
+        In that case, the box around the entity will be aligned to the lower left corner of the coordinate system.

     Since this function is at the moment mainly used to create biounits from mmCIF files to be saved as PDBs, the function assumes that the